Tosif145/Ecommerce-Api/README.md

 npm start
 ```

-# 1. CURD operations for both product and variant with Postman
+# 1. CRUD operations for both product and variant with Postman

 ### NOTE: use url + endpoints together to perform crud operations, URL =>(http://localhost:3000)
 #### creating/adding product to database: